remotestorage/remotestorage.js/README.md

     -err: null, or a string describing what went wrong
     -storageInfo: an object describing some details of the user's remoteStorage

-### remoteStorage.createOAuthAddress(storageInfo, categories, redirectUri)
+### remoteStorage.createOAuthAddress(storageInfo, scopes, redirectUri)

     storageInfo: the object you got from the getStorageInfo call
-    categories: an array of strings describing categories of data you will be accessing.
+    scopes: an array of strings of form path+':r' or path+':rw', describing scopes you will be accessing.
     @returns: string, the url you should go to for the OAuth dance See [the list of categories](https://github.com/unhosted/website/wiki/categories) you might want to access.